 How Does it Work?

 Without getting into the technical details of computers, the concept is quite simple.
 Instead of having every light switch, thermostat and garage door wired to their separate appliances, everything in the home is connected to a computer, that is, in turn, connected to you via a control panel, tablet, or smartphone.
-From these display outlets, you can control your home’s lights, automatic doors, alarms, HVAC.
+From these display outlets, you can control your real estate lights, automatic doors, alarms, HVAC.
 If you go on to integrate more devices into the home automation system, you can even control TVs, water faucets, water heater, washing machines, stoves, smoke detectors, and even your pets’ automatic feeders.

 Why Do I Need It?